jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

     This will set all values in all Properties in the app to False.
     Set ```callFunction``` to be True, if you want to call any associated functions.

+* `.setPropertiesBoxBg(title, newCol)`
+    This will change the background colour of all tick boxes in the properties widget.

 ####Get Properties

 * `.getProperties(title)`